-Letting agents can be useful, but they can also be expensive.
-Many landlords rely on them to manage their property, collect rent, or just find tenants – but what do letting agents do, and, crucially, what are the average letting agent fees for landlords?
+Letting agents can be useful, but they can be expensive too.
+Many landlords rely on them to manage their property, collect rent, or just find tenants.

-Letting agent fees are payments that both landlords and tenants make to letting agents for the services they provide.
+Letting agent fees are payments that landlords make to letting agents for the services they provide.

-The amount charged and the services included differ from one letting agent to another, but typically landlords are paying the letting agent for things like tenant-finding, reference checks and property management.
+The letting agent fees charged and the services included differ from one letting agent to another, but typically landlords are paying the letting agent for things like tenant-finding, reference checks and property management.

 How much are letting agents’ fees for landlords?

-For a let-only service, letting agents tend to charge landlords around three or four weeks’ rent, while full property management fees may be around 10 to 15 per cent of monthly rent.
+So, how much are estate agent fees for landlords?
+For a let-only service, letting agents tend to charge landlords around three or four weeks’ rent, while full property management fees may be around 10 to 20 per cent of monthly rent.
 Letting agent fees in London are often higher.
 On top of this, you may have to pay a setup or administration fee.

 Different letting agent fees for different services

 The second level involves the agent collecting rent every month, and following up with any arrears.
-Some landlords choose to outsource this in order to avoid the hassle of chasing late payment.
+Some landlords choose to outsource this to avoid the hassle of chasing late payment.

 Finally, you might opt for a full management option.
 Here, as well as the services listed above, the agent will take care of maintenance and repairs, and will act as the point of contact for your tenants.

-Clearly, the amount you pay will depend on the level of service you are getting, but this is a rough guide to the letting agent fees paid by landlords:
+Clearly, the amount you pay will depend on the level of service you’re getting, but this is a rough guide to the letting agent fees paid by landlords:

-- Rent collection will generally be charged as a percentage of the rent, and will generally be pegged at around five per cent.
+- rent collection will usually be charged as a percentage of the rent, and will generally be pegged at around five per cent

-- Full management is also a proportion of the rent, but this service can attract a fee of up to 15 per cent of the monthly sum.
+- full management is also a proportion of the rent, but this service can attract a fee of up to 20 per cent of the monthly sum

 Do I have to pay a letting agent, or can I do it myself?